 GSW, through the Agency Liaison, will coordinate with representatives of the jurisdictional agencies to verify the survey, assessment, and modeling needs.
 GSW will coordinate during the planning stages of the surveys and assessments to present and confirm surveying protocols and methodologies and receive agency feedback on survey, assessment, and modeling protocols and plans.

-At the time of this initial ACP, GSW has started survey planning and early coordination with agencies.
-Pre-survey meetings, in compliance with Section 2.2 of the Lease will be conducted if requested by BOEM and/or if requested by other applicable agencies ahead of the survey start date.
+GSW has started survey planning and early coordination with agencies.
+Pre-survey meetings for 2024 surveys, in compliance with Section 2.2 of the Lease, were conducted with Tribes throughout February, March, and April of 2024 and with BOEM on March 21, 2024.

 Additionally, GSW is planning to deploy metocean buoys in the Lease Area in 2024 to collect meteorological and ocean condition data to support the design and engineering of the floating wind turbine generators.
-At the time of this initial ACP, GSW has started coordination with BOEM and the California Coastal Commission (CCC) on planning for this metocean buoy deployment and will continue to work with BOEM, CCC, and U.S. Army Corps of Engineers (USACE) on permitting for this activity.
+At this time, GSW has engaged the U.S. Army Corps of Engineers, BOEM, and the California Coastal Commission (CCC) on planning and permitting for this metocean buoy deployment.